 Chemical Poisoning For Underground Yellow Jackets

-The other Sevin is a liquid spray and granules and are not the best formulations to use for ridding underground Yellow Jacket nests.
+The other Sevin formulations are liquid sprays and granules.
+These are not the best formulations to use for ridding underground Yellow Jacket nests.

 Both formulations are effective against Yellow Jackets and also toxic to Honey Bees and Bumble Bees which are very beneficial to homesteads, gardens and orchards.